 Welcome to the Speech Perception and Cognition Research Laboratory!

-• Perceptual mechanisms in older adults’ speech perception under adverse conditions and the variability across individual listeners
+• Perceptual and cognitive mechanisms in older adults’ speech perception under adverse conditions

-• Speech perception outcome measures that capture online processing of speech with fine-grained time sensitivity
+• Speech perception outcome measures that capture the real-time processing of speech in complex environments

 Hearing test in a study protocol